 You are you after all, right?

 The thing is there is much more going on under the surface, rooted deep in our subconscious mind.
 An emotional blueprint, dictating how we both see ourselves in the world and constantly defining how other people see us.

 A program, running on auto pilot, presenting itself as your identity, but defined often from voices from our past, constantly looking outside for a sense of being, always trying to find what it believes to be the missing piece of itself.

-The way you act, speak, behave, treat other people (and yourself) is without self-awareness no more than a piece of software, downloaded into your subconscious then playing out as a state of being in your outwardly experience of life.
+The way you act, speak, behave, treat other people (and yourself) is without self-awareness no more than a piece of software, downloaded into your subconscious then playing out as a state of being in your outwardly behaviours, through your 'personality'.

 To understand ourselves better and to even begin to think about doing a mental rewire, it’s important to meet the parts of the self, that quite possibly you’ve never met before, but that have been trying to ‘talk’ to you for as long as you remember.